 25. Sale.
-The collections are generally not for sale.
-In rare instances where specimens are to be disposed of because they are not appropriate for the collections, yet have substantial monetary value, a division may petition to allow the sale of specified specimens.
+The collections are not for sale.
+In rare instances where specimens are to be disposed of because they are not appropriate for the collections, yet have monetary value, a division may petition to allow the sale of specified specimens.
 Such sales will be limited to items that do not meet the collection’s priorities for acquisitions, lack scientific value, and whose sale does not represent an ethical compromise.
-Decisions to sell such items will be made jointly by the relevant Curators / Collection, and needs to be approved by the Collections and Space Committee and ultimately by the Director.
-In such cases, disposal of these collections may occur through sale of the collections.
-In accordance with the legal and ethical standards set forth by the Florida Museum of Natural History, the American Association of Museums, and standards in the field, the proceeds from any sale of collections will be used to purchase new collections, to acquire new collections by other means (e.g., collecting expeditions), or for the direct care of collections including investments that enhance the life, usefulness, or quality of collections.
+Decisions to sell such items will be made jointly by the relevant Curators / Collection Managers and must be approved by the Collections and Space Committee and ultimately by the Director.
+In such cases, disposal of these specimens and objects may occur through sale of the items.
+In accordance with the legal and ethical standards set forth by the FLMNH, the AAM, and standards in the field, the proceeds from any sale of collections will be used to purchase new collections, to acquire new collections by other means (e.g., collecting expeditions), or for the direct care of collections including investments that enhance the life, usefulness, or quality of collections.
 Decisions regarding the use of proceeds from the sale of any collections or portions of collections will be made jointly by the relevant Curators / Collection Managers and the Collections and Space Committee and must be approved by the Director or his/her designee.